 Who do we advise?

-The Center for Student Achievement’s advising staff devotes the majority of its time to advising students with undeclared majors (UND).
+The Center for Learning and Academic Success (CLAS) staff devotes the majority of its time to advising students with undeclared majors (UND).
 Students may make an appointment with an advisor to discuss questions that they may have about a particular major.
-The CSA advisors keep up with changes in the various departments and can refer students to specific departmental advisors for more detailed information.
+The CLAS advisors keep up with changes in the various departments and can refer students to specific departmental advisors for more detailed information.

 What other students do we advise?

 Students who did not apply to Purdue Calumet’s Nursing Program by their February 1st deadline.
 These students are advised as to the School of Nursing’s rules for application as well as which classes they will need to take in order to apply as soon as possible.
 CLAS advises students wanting to enter into the Elementary Education Program.
 The advisors work closely with the Education advisor to transfer these students to the School of Education.

 The balance of CLAS’s students are temporary students (link opens in this window) from all walks of life.
 Some are students at other colleges coming home for the summer and wanting to take a class closer to home.
 Others are adult learners looking for a learning experience, while others are company employees seeking specific job-related skills.